nuspell/nuspell.github.io/index.md

     distributed at [FOSDEM](https://fosdem.org/2020/stands/) and other
     conferences

-Contact us if you are considering sponsoring the development and maintenance of this free and open source spelling checker.
-Especially with so many users and many different software integrations, this software is in constant need of proficient support.
-Reducing spelling errors not only improves quality of communication and indirectly teaches people about spelling, but it also reduces the risk for costly errors that could have been prevented.

 ## Contact

 The code, wiki and issues are managed at [GitHub](https://github.com/nuspell/nuspell).
 Create an issue to contact us.
-Find Nuspell also on social media.